 Mayor, Prime Minister, Government Official / 1869 - 1940

-Neville Chamberlain was the British Prime Minister as England entered World War II.
-He is known for his policy of "appeasement" towards Adolf Hitler's Nazi Germany.
+Neville Chamberlain was the British prime minister as England entered World War II.
+He is known for his policy of "appeasement" toward Adolf Hitler's Nazi Germany.

 Got something to say?blog comments powered by Disqus

 profile name: Mahatma Gandhi profile occupation: Anti-War Activist